Shooting landscapes, people, products, and BIF.

 New Perspectives with Tilting Monitor & Focus Peaking

-Being an older guy, being able to easily take images on the ground and not having to lay flat behind the camera to do so, or having the camera positioned above your head higher then you can stand, and still getting the images is exhilarating.
+Being an older guy, being able to easily take images on the ground and not having to lay flat behind the camera to do so, or having the camera positioned above your head higher than you can stand, and still getting the images is exhilarating.

 Camera Settings: Manual exposure mode, ISO 64, 19mm, f/14, 4.0 seconds

-Here’s another example but in this case the D850 is above my head on the same setup that is described for the previous image but the tripod is stretched out, with legs on different rocks at different elevations.
-I’ve got the D850 at this hight above my head so it can get more of the yellow fall colors behind the falls.
+Here’s another example but in this case, the D850 is above my head on the same setup that is described for the previous image but the tripod is stretched out, with legs on different rocks at different elevations.
+I’ve got the D850 at this height above my head so it can get more of the yellow fall colors behind the falls.
 This time the tilting monitor on the back of the D850 is tilted down and I’m looking up at the monitor.
 Camera settings: Manual exposure mode, ISO 64, 19 mm, f/11 1/4 second.

 Selective DOF with Focus Shift